 BENEFITS OF SETTING UP IN LABUAN IBFC

 Advances in technology have ultimately altered the financial services landscape, and this evolutionary cycle is far from over.
-As a progressive international business and financial centre, Labuan IBFC is committed to bringing this change in Asia, by facilitating and delivering fintech initiatives to the region.
+As a progressive international business and financial centre, Labuan IBFC is committed to bringing this change in Asia, by facilitating this digital revolution to the region.

 FREQUENTLY ASKED QUESTIONS

-Q: What is regarded as Fintech in Labuan IBFC?
+Q: What is regarded as Digital or Fintech financial services in Labuan IBFC?

 Fintech refers to ANY technology-enabled innovation in financial services, referred to as Innovative Financial Services (IFS) in Labuan IBFC.
 IFS leverages on technology to spur new business models, processes, mobile application etc. IFS is seen to have a transformative effect on financial markets and institutions on the provision of financial services as a whole.

 Q: With the permissibility of IFS activities to be undertaken in Labuan IBFC, are all these activities deemed to be regulated by Labuan Financial Services Authority (Labuan FSA)?

 Only IFS activities that fall within the ambit of the Labuan Financial Services & Securities Act 2010 or the Labuan Islamic Financial Services & Securities Act 2010 are regulated by Labuan FSA.

 Examples of licensed structures currently used to facilitate digital entities in Labuan IBFC include money broking, credit token, fund management and securities dealing licenses.
 It is important to remember that all structures in Labuan IBFC, are also allowed to be structured in a Shariah-compliant manner.